delta-exchange/just-the-docs/docs/trading-guide/trading-bands.md

 **Band1: Rate Volatility Band**

-Band1 is defined as as +/-2 standard deivation band around the current Mark Rate.
+Band1 is defined as a +/-2 standard deviation band around the current Mark Rate.
 The standard deviation of the Mark Rate in the last 15 minutes.

 $$UpperBand1=Mark\ Rate + 2 * Standard\ Deviation (Mark\ Rate)$$